-Common Problem: Running and Standing Water
+Common Problem: Running and Standing Water in Crawl Space

 - The home may have improperly installed gutters and downspouts or no gutters and downspouts at all, causing water to pool around the foundation.